Daurismo FDA Approval History

 - The labeling for Daurismo includes a boxed warning for embryo-fetal toxicity.
 The most common side effects (incidence ≥20%) reported during clinical trials were anemia, fatigue, hemorrhage, febrile neutropenia, musculoskeletal pain, nausea, edema, thrombocytopenia, dyspnea, decreased appetite, dysgeusia, mucositis, constipation, and rash.

-Development History and FDA Approval Process for Daurismo
+Development Timeline for Daurismo

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.